mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Tripod**

 The tripod provides a stable base to fire a weapon low to the ground with the user kneeling or sitting.
 A tripod can be attached to the underbarrel mount.
-It negates the Attack Rating adjustments for Semi-Auto and Burst Fire and offers a +3 Attack Rating for Full-Auto when properly deployed.
-Attaching a tripod takes a Major Action.
+It negates the Attack Rolls adjustments for Semi-Auto and Burst Fire and offers a +3 Attack Rolls for Full-Auto when properly deployed.
+Attaching a tripod takes a {REMOVE ME} - Major Action.
 Folding up or deploying the bipod is a Minor Action.
 Wireless bonus: The player gains a free Minor Action on a turn when they fold up, deploy, or remove the tripod.

 ### Ammunition

 Ammunition is defined by type (regular, gel, APDS, etc.), class of firearm (light pistol, heavy pistol, assault rifle, etc.) and is considered cased unless the caseless option is purchased.
 Unless indicated otherwise in its description, a gun can fire cased or caseless ammo, but not both.
 Each class of gun can trade ammo with another of its class.
 For example, all Heavy Pistols and SMGs can share ammo.
-An ammunition type’s Attack Rating Modifier and Damage Value Modifier are added to the weapon’s ratings.
+An ammunition type’s Attack Rolls Modifier and Damage Value Modifier are added to the weapon’s ratings.
 For example, an Ares Predator VI (DV 3P, Attack Ratings Close 9, Near 9, Medium 7, Far —, Extreme —) loaded with explosive rounds (AR —, DV +1) has a DV of 4P with no change to the Attack Ratings.

 **Caseless vs. Cased**